urlicht/CeNeuroVAE/README.md

 # CeNeuroVAE

-ceneurovae is a compact Variational Autoencoder (VAE) package tailored for neural time-series conditioned upon behaviors.
+ceneurovae is a compact package containing a Variational Autoencoder (VAE) with transformers tailored for neural time-series conditioned with behaviors.
 It provides modular components (encoder, decoder, positional encoding, losses, data loaders) and a small training loop function to quickly test it out.

+It learns a latent trajectory that explains neural activity while conditioning on observed behaviors and optional neuron identities.
+Reconstruction is computed per neuron with learned neuron-specific affine parameters (gain/bias).

 The model was tested out with the labeled datasets from [Atanas & Kim et. al. 2023](https://doi.org/10.1016/j.cell.2023.07.035).
 These datasets contain simultaneously recorded whole-brain neural traces and behavioral info such as velocity, feeding, and head curvature.
+Most of these neurons in the datasets were lableed with NeuroPAL (i.e. neural identities are known).

 While the model was tested on these C. elegans datasets, you can easily use this model/package to fit neural and behavioral datasets from any model systems, as long as most neurons have known neural identities.

----

-## Table of contents

-- Overview
-- Package layout
-- Key concepts & model overview
-- Public API (typical names)
-- Important variables and key tensor dimensions
-- Example usage
-- Training / hyperparameters
-- Data & IO
-- Contributing & testing
-- License

 ---